Bullock County, Alabama⁞5060± ACRES

 - Short Drive to Airstrip in Union Springs, plus jet strip with refueling capabilities in Eufaula 45 minutes from property

-At a little over $2,500 per acre this is undoubtedly one of the best large land investments on the market today.
+At $2,500 per acre this is undoubtedly one of the best large land investments on the market today.

 A legacy can live on in photos, stories and memories, but it’s land that can truly provide a tangible example of those before us.
-Three Notch Plantation as it exists today is one of the finest legacy properties in the Union Springs Plantation Belt.
-At 6,930± acres, this is the largest wild quail plantation on the market today in the Southeast.
+The main parcel of Three Notch Plantation as it exists today is one of the finest legacy properties in the Union Springs Plantation Belt.
+At 5,060± acres, this is the largest wild quail plantation on the market today in the Southeast.
 It boasts rolling topography, multiple ponds, flowing creeks, very good soils, pristine hardwoods, great timber, and unmatched quail habitat.
-This is a rare opportunity on a wild quail plantation of this size.
+Also offered in several parcels, this is a rare opportunity to own a wild quail plantation of this size.

 And as the name infers, the history here goes beyond the family, named for trail markings on Andrew Jackson’s march to New Orleans.
 While the history here is fascinating, the modern day Three Notch is absolutely breathtaking.
 Slow rolling hills and mature pine timber dominate the landscape.
 The hardwood draws and edges remain intact, as recommended by the the renowned quail biologist, Mr. Walter Rosene, almost six decades ago.
 Nearly 50 miles of roads complement the bends and hills of the terrain, making it extremely easy to access every portion of the property.